The CEO problem with inter-block memory: Abstract

 \section{Abstract}

-Consider the following communication scenario.
-An $n$-dimensional source with memory is observed by $K$ isolated encoders via parallel channels, who causally compress their observations to transmit to the decoder via noiseless rate-constrained links.
+An $n$-dimensional source with memory is observed by $K$ isolated encoders via parallel channels, who compress their observations to transmit to the decoder via noiseless rate-constrained links while leveraging their memory of the past.
 At each time instant, the decoder receives $K$ new codewords from the observers, combines them with the past received codewords, and produces a minimum-distortion estimate of the latest block of $n$ source symbols.
 This scenario extends the classical one-shot CEO problem to multiple rounds of communication with communicators maintaining the memory of the past.

 We extend the Berger-Tung inner and outer bounds to the scenario with inter-block memory, showing that the minimum asymptotically (as $n \to \infty$) achievable sum rate required to achieve a target distortion is bounded by minimal directed mutual information problems.
 For the Gauss-Markov source observed via $K$ parallel AWGN channels, we show that the inner bound is tight and solve the corresponding minimal directed mutual information problem, thereby establishing the minimum asymptotically achievable sum rate.
 Finally, we explicitly bound the rate loss due to a lack of communication among the observers; that bound is attained with equality in the case of identical observation channels.